Mahmoud-Barbary/delivery-coordination-system/README.md

 ## 📄 License

-This project is intended for academic use only.
+This project is intended for academic and demonstrative purposes.